Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule4.md

 ### Overall Estimated Duration: 120 minutes
 ## Overview

-In this hands-on lab, you will work as a Security Operations Analyst tasked with performing a threat hunt in Microsoft Sentinel after receiving intelligence about a Command and Control technique.
+In this lab, you will work as a Security Operations Analyst tasked with performing a threat hunt in Microsoft Sentinel after receiving intelligence about a Command and Control technique.
 You will integrate data sources, enable Microsoft Defender for Cloud, and simulate various attack techniques such as persistence and privilege escalation.
 Through custom hunting queries and the use of Sentinel Notebooks, you will identify potential security breaches and investigate incidents.
 By the end of the lab, you will have practical experience in using Microsoft Sentinel to detect and respond to Command and Control techniques and other advanced attack methods, helping improve your organization’s security posture.

 ## Objective